A Post-Industrial Paradise

-Built in 1890, the factory manufactured overalls and workwear for the Sweet Orr company.
+Built in 1890, the factory first manufactured overalls and workwear for the Sweet Orr company.
 It switched hands in 1953 and production pivoted to ladies’ coats.

 Vicki Island’s facade